apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 ```

 <div class="alert alert-info"><strong>Aggregated Metadata</strong><p>If metadata
-contains data for more than one relying party, (i.e. InCommon) those relying parties need to be defined by their entity id, explicitly via
+contains data for more than one relying party, (i.e. InCommon) those relying parties need to be defined by their entity id, explicitly via the <code>serviceId</code> field, given the field accepts regular expressions.</p></div>
-the <code>serviceId</code> field. </p></div>

 The following fields are available for SAML services: